-8 Fencing and enclosures
+7 Fencing and enclosures

-No development shall take place until details of all fencing and other means of enclosure have been submitted to and approved in writing by the Local Planning Authority.
-Such details shall include a schedule of materials and drawings demonstrating the layout and appearance of the fencing and other means of enclosure.
-The dwelling hereby permitted shall not be occupied until the fencing and other means of enclosure have been erected in accordance with the approved details.
+Notwithstanding what is shown on the approved drawings or other approved documents, no development shall take place until details of fencing to the boundary with 9-15 High View has been submitted to and approved in writing by the Local Planning Authority.
+Such details shall include a schedule of materials and drawings demonstrating the height, layout and appearance of the fencing and other means of enclosure.
+All other fencing shall be constructed as shown on drawing 1304/8 received 15 January 2014.
+The dwellings hereby permitted shall not be occupied until the fencing and other means of enclosure have been erected in accordance with the approved details.

-Reason: The fencing and other means of enclosure are essential elements in the detailed design of this development and the application is not accompanied by sufficient details to enable the Local Planning Authority to give proper consideration to these matters in accordance with the National Planning Policy Framework (March 2012) and Policy CS14 of the West Berkshire Core Strategy 2006-2016.
+Reason: The fencing to the boundary with 9-15 High View is an essential element in the detailed design of this development and the application is not accompanied by sufficient details to enable the Local Planning Authority to give proper consideration to this matter in accordance with the National Planning Policy Framework (March 2012) and Policy CS14 of the West Berkshire Core Strategy 2006-2016.

-9 Hard Surfacing
+8 Hard Surfacing